 Getting contacted and harassed by debt collectors is a headache and extremely uncomfortable.
 This is especially true when they start contacting people other than yourself to collect the debt.
 Some of this behavior is outright illegal, so make sure you know your laws and rights.

-Wish you all the best, and if you have any experience you’d like to share, feel free to comment that below.
+Wish you all the best, and if you have any experience you’d like to share, feel free to comment below.